 '''

 try

 {

 myContext.SaveChanges();

 }

 catch(TransactionPreconditionsFailedException)

 {

-// Refresh the conflicted object(s)
+// Refresh the conflicted object(s) - in this case with the StoreWins mode

 myContext.Refresh(RefreshMode.StoreWins, conflictedEntity);

 // Attempt the save again

 myContext.SaveChanges();

 }

 '''

 Note: On stores with a high degree of concurrent updates it is possible that the second call to SaveChanges() could also result in an optimistic locking error because objects have been further modified since the initial optimistic locking failure was reported.
 Production code for highly concurrent environments should be written to handle this possibility.